 - Pain and suffering

-The law firm of D. Miller & Associates, PLLC will fight for the injured person and his or her family to receive the compensation you deserve.
-Please call (713) 850-8600 for a complimentary case evaluation.
+The law firm of D. Miller & Associates, PLLC® will fight for you and your family to receive the damages you deserve.
+Please call us for a complimentary case evaluation.

 Common Ways Spinal Cord Injuries Occur